-The knowledge from Unit 8 is important for all phases (phases 1-4) of the include3-method, as it supports knowledge about networks that play a central role for the whole transition process.
+The knowledge from Unit 8 is important for all phases (phases 1-4) of the include-method, as it supports knowledge about networks that play a central role for the whole transition process.

-Networking and cooperation to support the inclusion of people with disabilities in the primary labor market as part of the Include3 method.
+Networking and cooperation to support the inclusion of people with disabilities in the primary labor market as part of the Include method.

-- Understand the importance of networks to support the professional inclusion of people with disabilities. - To reflect the two types of networks (consultant and client network) within the include3 method. - develop and apply skills for active networking. - Effectively build and maintain networks to maximize resources and promote the self-determination of people with disabilities.
+- To understand the importance of networks to support the professional inclusion of people with disabilities. - To reflect the two types of networks (consultant and client network) within the include method. - To develop and apply skills for active networking. - Effectively build and maintain networks to maximize resources and promote the self-determination of people with disabilities.